 Open Adoption: An adoption in which both the adoptive and the biological parents agree to share specified information about or communication with the child.

-Order: A written direction or command delivered by the court or a judge.
+Order: A written directive or command by the court.

 Order of Custody: An order determining who the custodial parent of the child will be.